ties2/ComputerVision-DataScience-Master/lectures/machine learning/Data Exploration.markdown

 * **Simple Models:** May underfit the data (high bias), failing to capture underlying patterns.
 * **Complex Models:** May overfit the data (high variance), modeling noise instead of the signal
 * **Goal:** The objective is to find a model that is rich enough to describe the dataset but simple enough to generalize.

+## data augmentation

+Based on the provided text, Data Augmentation is not explicitly defined as a standalone chapter, but it is a practical application of several mathematical concepts covered in the book, specifically designed to improve generalization and prevent overfitting.

+It involves creating new, synthetic training examples from your existing dataset by applying random transformations.

+Why do we use it?

+To Reduce Overfitting: Overfitting occurs when a model memorizes the training data but fails on unseen data.
+By showing the model slightly different versions of the same input, you force it to learn robust features rather than memorizing specific pixel values.

+To Improve Generalization: The goal of machine learning is to perform well on future, unseen data.
+Augmentation simulates the variety found in the real world (e.g., different lighting, angles, or noise).

+Common Augmentation Techniques

+Here is how common augmentations relate to the mathematics in the text:

+1. Geometric Transformations

+These manipulate the spatial arrangement of the data (specifically images).

+Rotations: Rotating an image by an angle θ.
+Mathematically, this is a linear mapping performed using a Rotation Matrix.

+$R(\theta) = \begin{bmatrix} \cos \theta & -\sin \theta \\ \sin \theta & \cos \theta \end{bmatrix}$

+Translations: Shifting the image left/right or up/down.
+This is an Affine Mapping, which combines a linear mapping with a translation vector.

+Flipping: Mirroring the image horizontally or vertically.

+2. Noise Injection

+Gaussian Noise: Adding random grit or grain to an image.
+This is mathematically equivalent to adding a random variable ϵ drawn from a Gaussian Distribution  to the pixel values.

+$y_{new} = y_{original} + \epsilon, \quad \text{where } \epsilon \sim \mathcal{N}(0, \sigma^2)$

+This teaches the model to ignore small, random variations (noise) and focus on the underlying signal.

+3. Color Space Transformations

+Brightness/Contrast: Adjusting the pixel intensity values.
+This relates to the Histogram analysis you asked about earlier; shifting the histogram left/right (brightness) or stretching it (contrast).

+Summary

+Data Augmentation essentially applies Linear/Affine Mappings (Chapter 2 & 3) and Probabilistic Noise (Chapter 6) to your input vectors x to create a larger, more diverse dataset, helping the model find parameters θ that generalize better.